thesarfo/java-essentials/notes/13-object_oriented_programming.md

 In this aforementioned system, there can be two objects.
 The user and the book.
 We can store info like the user's name and birthday in the user object, and the book name and its author in the book object.

 ### User class
-First we have to create a file(or class) called User.java, where we will initial the User class, and its properties.
+First we have to create a file(or class) called User.java, where we will initialize the User class, and its properties.

 ```java
 // User.java